Tnichols2001/Projects/README.md

 program at a later time (e.g., during Cyber Storm) to store the bit data from right-to-left.

 Tech_directory_scraper:Dose exactly that i scrapes emails and names of all Louisiana Tech Staff

+ChatTimingClient:Write a Python program that can extract a covert message from the delays in between characters of a message transmitted by a chat server.